HsiehShuJeng/cdk-emrserverless-with-delta-lake/README.md

 2. [An IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) named `Administrator` with the `AdministratorAccess` power.
     * This is related to the Portfolio of AWS Service Catalog created by the construct, which is required for [EMR cluster tempaltes](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-cluster-templates.html).
     * You can choose whatsoever identity you wish to associate with the Product in the Porfolio for creating an EMR cluster via cluster tempalte.
 Check `serviceCatalogProps` in the `EmrServerless` construct for detail, otherwise, the IAM user mentioned above will be chosen to set up with the Product.
-3. Choose proper subnet (IDs) from the default VPC, other than which you can choose your destined VPC, for the `EmrServerless` construct.
-   * You gotta check security issue yourself if you choose an alternative VPC.
-In this construct, the default VPC is set and for the quickiest deployment, you select proper subnets (IDs) from you default VPC and deploy it.
 # Before deployment
 You might want to execute the following command.
 ```sh